 UNM requires COVID-19 vaccination and a booster for all students, faculty, and staff, or an approved exemption.
 Thank you for keeping us all safe.
-You helped us get to a 92% vaccination rate (with additional qualified exemptions).

 Please upload proof of vaccination and of booster at the vaccination verification site.

 Please remember that students who have not uploaded proof of full vaccination for COVID-19 or who have not been granted a medical, religious, or online remote exemption will receive a "cv" registration hold and will be unable to make registration changes, including enrollment or withdrawing from a class, until they have satisfied the requirement.